levymsn/CQA-CRCT/README.md

 > [Classification-Regression for Chart Comprehension](https://arxiv.org/abs/2111.14792) <br />
 > **Matan Levy, Rami Ben-Ari, Dani Lischinski**<br /><br />
-> **Abstract:** Chart question answering (CQA) is a task used for assessing chart
-> comprehension, which is fundamentally different from understanding
-> natural images.
-CQA requires analyzing the relationships between the
-> textual and the visual components of a chart, in order to answer
-> general questions or infer numerical values.
-Most existing CQA
-> _datasets_ and _models_ are based on simplifying assumptions that
-> often enable surpassing human performance.
-In this work, we address
-> this outcome and propose a new model that jointly learns
-> classification and regression.
-Our language-vision set up with
-> co-attention transformers captures the complex real-world interactions
-> between the question and the textual elements.
-We validate our design
-> with extensive experiments on the realistic PlotQA dataset,
-> outperforming previous approaches by a large margin, while showing
-> competitive performance on FigureQA.
-Our model is particularly well
-> suited for realistic questions with out-of-vocabulary answers that
-> require regression.
+> **Abstract:** Chart question answering (CQA) is a task used for assessing chart comprehension, which is fundamentally different from understanding natural images.
+CQA requires analyzing the relationships between the textual and the visual components of a chart, in order to answer general questions or infer numerical values.
+Most existing CQA datasets and models are based on simplifying assumptions that often enable surpassing human performance.
+In this work, we address this outcome and propose a new model that jointly learns classification and regression.
+Our language-vision setup uses co-attention transformers to capture the complex real-world interactions between the question and the textual elements.
+We validate our design with extensive experiments on the realistic PlotQA dataset, outperforming previous approaches by a large margin, while showing competitive performance on FigureQA.
+Our model is particularly well suited for realistic questions with out-of-vocabulary answers that require regression.
 <hr />
 <img src="images/arc.png" alt="CRCT architecture, from the original paper.">